stanac/NextId/README.md

 - Left from `-` is type (max 11 characters)
 - Right from `-` is id value

-id is generated from:
+id is componsed of:
-  - First 8 chars is Unix timestamp in milliseconds
+  - First 8 chars, Unix timestamp in milliseconds
-  - Next 2 chars are microseconds of the timestamp
+  - Next 2 chars, microseconds of the timestamp
-  - Next 11 chars are random
+  - Next 11 chars, random value
-  - Final 3 chars are checksum
+  - Final 3 chars, checksum value

 Checksum can be used to validate id before going to database for malicious or unexpected activities by clients.